simp/simp-doc/docs/user_guide/HOWTO/NFS.rst

 ..
 WARNING::

   This functionality is incomplete.
+It does not work with home directories.
-See ticket SIMP-1400 in our `JIRA Bug Tracking`_ .
-Until that ticket is resolved, it is HIGHLY recommended you continue to use stunnel for encrypted nfs traffic.
+  See ticket SIMP-1407 in our `JIRA Bug Tracking`_ .

 In addition to the sharing code (not the stunnel code) above, add the following: